Work–life balance in the United States: Work-life balance during the COVID-19 pandemic

 Perspectives on work-life conflict were greatly affected by the COVID-19 pandemic as many workers and organizations were forced to shift to remote work or implement new safety protocols.
 Surveys showed that 54% of working adults stated they would like to continue working remotely full-time while 75% are open to working remotely occasionally.
 Flex working has become the new norm and has changed many people’s perspectives on the intersection of work and life.

 Gender has also played an important role in work-life conflict during the pandemic.
 With many working from and spending most of their time at home, differences in domestic responsibilities may have been brought to light.
 Typically, women are unequally responsible for housework and childcare, but having more family members home during the day has forced many to examine these inequalities and rethink the division of home responsibilities.
 The shift to remote work may have decreased work efficiency slightly, usually because of more distractions and responsibilities.
 At the same time, it was also proven to increase family involvement and life satisfaction, which has the potential to translate into more effective and productive work in the future.
+On the other hand, with the "normalization" of remote work, women who are unable to spend long hours on-site due to care chores may no longer be punished with promotions and salary increases.
 With increased life satisfaction and family engagement, individuals may be in better states of mind and consequently able to give more attention to their work.
 Many negative physical and mental consequences of work-life conflict are also reduced when one feels happier and more satisfied with their life.
 This reduction in distractions can allow workers to be more focused, productive, and engaged.
 Work-life balance is still a concept that is being explored and researched as many individuals continue to adapt because of the COVID-19 pandemic.